 From the kitchen to the bathroom, mud room to the wash room, you’ll want to check under cabinets and carefully inspect any pipes.
 Look for signs of water damage or leaks.
 Also, run the water in all the sinks—does the color look off?
 Is there a strong order coming from the pipes?
 Take note of anything unusual and seek a professional opinion on anything you have questions about.

 Faulty wiring can lead to a myriad of problems—from lights that won’t work to potential fire starters.
 Test all appliances and light fixtures and keep an eye out for any loose, frayed, or charred wires inside or outside of the house.

 This isn’t just about looking for large cracks in the foundation (although that is something you do need to keep an eye out for).
 You should also check for termite damage, mold, crumbling, and other issues.
 A bad foundation could lead to a home getting condemned so we recommend calling in an expert to give it a good, thorough look.

 Test Out All The Doors, Windows And Cabinetry

 Let’s say it’s your first day living in your new home.
 You want to air everything out but you discover three windows won’t open, a closet door fell right off the hinges (or doesn’t close properly) and the cabinets in the bathroom are warped shut.
 These might be signs of larger issues that need to be discovered before buying the home so be sure to check everything.

-Buying a home is a major life decision for many and we want to make sure our clients are happy with the home they’ve purchased from the moment they move in.
+Buying a home in Austin is a major life decision for many and we want to make sure our clients are happy with the home they’ve purchased from the moment they move in.
 If you’re looking for more tips on what to look for when inspecting a home, contact us today.